bja-vu/recall/README.md

 - [ ] Contextual inference and specialised model/prompt pairs for certain tasks
     - e.g. different models and prompt tunes for conceptual prompts vs programming

+# encoding tests
+encoding is VERY slow currently, with one test taking 7s to encode.